By Alice Hart

 3. Knead the dough for 10 minutes by hand or for 5 minutes in a stand mixer fitted with a dough hook, until soft and smooth.
 Place the soft butter and sugar on top of the dough and set aside in a warm place for 20 minutes.

 4. Knock the now-risen dough back, kneading in the butter and sugar.
-Once the dough is smooth, form into a ball in the bowl, cover with clingfilm and chill for 24 hours to develop the flavour.
+Once the dough is smooth, form into a ball in the bowl, cover with clingfilm and chill for 24 hours to develop the flavor.
 If you don’t have time for this slow rise, let the covered dough rise in a warm place for 1 ½ hours.

 5. When ready to bake, preheat the oven to 180°C, gas mark 4.
 Butter a 25cm (10 inch) diameter, wreath-shaped tin.
 Bring the dough up to room temperature for 30 minutes, if necessary.
 Lightly knead the chopped apricots and fennel seeds into the dough.
 Form into a ring shape and place in the buttered tin.
 Cover with clingfilm or a damp tea towel and leave to rise for about 45 minutes – 1 hour, until the dough reaches the top of the tin.